mishika12/Regression-Predicting_Life_Expectancy/README.md

-### <ins>Predicting the Life Expectancy of a Country using Multiple Linear Regression
+### Predicting the Life Expectancy of a Country using Multiple Linear Regression

  ### <ins> Problem Statement
 The aim of the analysis is to explore how immunization factors, mortality factors, economic factors, social factors and other health related factors affect Life expectancy of a country.